makrai/notes/sap1904-socialIQA-commonsense.md

 Maarten Sap, Hannah Rashkin, Derek Chen, Ronan LeBras, Yejin Choi EMNLP 2019 arXiv:1904.09728 [cs.CL]

+# Abstract

 * 38,000 multiple choice questions for probing emotional and social intelligenc
-* (e.g., Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
+* (eg, Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
 Why did Jordan do this?"
 A: "Make sure no one else could hear")
 * Through crowdsourcing, we collect commonsense questions along with correct and incorrect answers about social interactions
-  * new framework that mitigates stylistic artifacts in incorrect answers by asking workers to provide the right answer to a different but related question
+  * new framework that mitigates stylistic artifacts in incorrect answers by asking workers to provide the right answer to a diff but related question
 * results show that our benchmark is challenging for existing question-answering models based on pretrained LMs
   * compared to human performance (>20% gap)